Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 English Language Proficiency:

-Students whose first language is not English must show proof of English proficiency (IELTS 6.0 +, TOEFL 600+, or equivalent) in order to start the program.
-Students may begin the program without these scores however, they will not be allowed to graduate until the required score has been obtained, if required.
-For graduation purposes, IELTS of 7.5 or TOEFL of 650 or equivalent must be achieved.
+Students may begin the program without these scores, however, they will not be allowed to graduate until the required score has been obtained, if required.
+For graduation purposes, IELTS of 7.5 or TOEFL of 650 or equivalent would be required.

-Medical School Entry Requirements:
+Medical/Health School Entry Requirements:

 Medical universities consider each application on a case-by-case basis.
-In addition to a Pre-Medical qualification, most medical schools will take into consideration a number of other factors, besides academic qualifications, and this may include: previous academic work, test scores, personal qualities, and intent.
-While all these components may be considered for admissions entry, the final decision for acceptance is at the discretion of the Medical University/School of your choice.
+In addition to a Pre-Medical qualification, most Medical Schools/Health Institutions will take into consideration a number of other factors, besides academic qualifications, and this may include: previous academic work, test scores, personal qualities, and intent.

-What Our Students Say About This Course:
+What Our Students Say About This Program:

 “Sir, I would like to take this time to thank you and all my tutors for all the help, encouragement and support given to me, while I was studying the Pre-Medical programme.” – Sivagenesh Pearlaman, Pre-Medical Diploma, Singapore

 “Yes – The course, the tuition, and the whole experience exceeded my expectations.
 I found I was very comfortable being re-educated after 20 years+ of being in the business world.”
+Dave Gillies- Morgan, Psychology, China

 “I want to thank Daryl and Juliette, and others, for all the help and support whilst I’ve been completing the Pre-Med Diploma.
 I really appreciate the way you all helped me get through all the topics smoothly and get the required number of credit hours at the end.
-It’s been a brilliant course, and was a good refresher for the knowledge I need to learn for the USMLE” Aleem, Pre-Med, UK

 Assessment is based on a combination of completing all assignments and sitting for a final short one and a half hour exam, in your own location.